bfontaine/ud/README.md

 ## Example

     $ ud dafuq
-    * dafuq (9427/4425):
+    * dafuq (11644/4888):

-    what the fuck , but in a more confused manner
+        [what the fuck] , but in a more confused manner

      Example:
         Hagrid: You're a wizard Harry
         Harry: Dafuq?

 ## Install